 Access to interactive platforms which portray key data and information in a clear, visual way at the click of a button, enables Rachel to communicate the relevant information at real-time, enhancing the quality and timeliness of decision making to impact positive change.
 This also helps share the more subtle elements of intelligence which are not always obvious through the raw data alone, and helps educate not only regarding the LAS operations, but also enhances analytics thinking and understanding within corporate departments.
 Improved access to data enables Rachel to help build a culture where decision making is evidence based.

-Sam - Digital Developer

-Sam is a member of the LAS IM&T team

-who creates new technology and tools to

-improve patient care
+Sam - Digital Developer who creates new technology and tools to improve patient care

 User centric development